 At Stanford, we strive to ensure that a diversity of cultures, races and ethnicities, genders, political and religious beliefs, physical and learning differences, sexual orientations and identities is thriving on our campus.
 Such diversity will inspire new angles of inquiry, new modes of analysis, new discoveries and new solutions.

 To advance education, it is essential to be exposed to views and cultures other than one's own and to have one's opinions and assumptions challenged.
 Such engagement expands our horizons, enables understanding across difference, prevents complacency and promotes intellectual breadth.

 At the graduate level, a diversity of views and perspectives is more likely to generate better solutions to complex problems, breakthroughs in science and new heights of artistic expression.
 As a result, the Stanford community reaps the educational benefits of diversity, while preparing future generations of leaders for a global society that is increasingly diverse.
 At the same time, the university continues to evolve and become a more welcoming institution that promotes social justice and deeply held values of integrity and inclusiveness.

-Of special importance to institutions such as our own, a lack of diversity in Ph.D. programs nationwide means that the future professoriate will not reflect the population it teaches and thus will offer too few role models who can teach and inspire by their own achievements.
+Addressing the lack of diversity in PhD programs nationwide is of special importance to the university.
+Stanford's vision is that the future professoriate will reflect the increasingly diverse population it teaches and thus will provide role models who can teach and inspire by their own achievements.